kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-in-place-update-hooks.md

 options like MaxSurge/MaxUnavailable.
 With this regard:

 - Machines updating in-place are considered not available, because in-place updates are always considered as potentially disruptive.
-  - For control plane machines, if maxSurge is one, a new machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed.
+  - For control plane machines, if maxSurge is 1, a new machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed.
     - KCP will not use in-place in case it will detect that it can impact health of the control plane.
-  - For workers machines, if maxUnavailable is zero, a new machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed.
+  - For workers machines, if maxUnavailable is 0, a new machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed.
     - When in-place is possible, the system should try to in-place update as many machines as possible.
-      In practice, this means that maxSurge might be not fully used (it is used only for scale up by one if maxUnavailable=0).
+      In practice, this means that maxSurge might not be fully used (it is used only for scale up by one if maxUnavailable=0).
   - No in-place updates are performed for workers machines when using rollout strategy `OnDelete`.

 <aside class="note warning">